-Jim Reid-Anderso was set to retire in mid-November 2019 at the age of 60.
-Replacing him as president and CEO is former PepsiCo executive Mike Spanos.
+Jim Reid-Anderson retired in 2019 at the age of 60.
+He was replaced as president and CEO of Six Flags, the world’s largest regional theme park company, by former PepsiCo executive Mike Spanos.

-Reid-Anderson leaves the world’s largest regional theme park operator in good shape.
-Under his leadership it has achieved significant operational improvements and all-time high guest and employee satisfaction ratings.
-It is also beginning to move beyond being purely a North American player.
+Reid-Anderson left the world’s largest regional theme park operator in good shape.
+Under his leadership it achieved significant operational improvements and all-time high guest and employee satisfaction ratings.
+It also started to expand beyond North America, with Six Flags Qiddiya opening in Saudi Arabia.

 The park will cover 320,000 square metres, with 28 rides and attractions across six immersive lands.
 Falcons Flight will be the world’s tallest, fastest and longest coaster.